-During induction to the Media Makeup programme, the student will be given information on public liability insurances for trainee media makeup artist, car insurance for business purposes (if applicable), risk assessment training, patch test training and the protocol for working on 16 years and under including vulnerable adults.
-All required paperwork will be checked prior to releasing the student on work placement.
-Without such paperwork, the student will not be released on work placements including freelance work.
+During your induction to the Media Makeup programme, you will be given information on public liability insurances for trainee media makeup artist, car insurance for business purposes (if applicable), risk assessment training, patch test training and the protocol for working on 16 years and under.
+All required paperwork will be checked prior to releasing you on work placement.
+Without such paperwork, you will not be released on work placements including freelance work.